mjsobrep/config_files/nvim/README.md

 ## Install
 Follow [instructions](https://github.com/neovim/neovim/wiki/Installing-Neovim#ubuntu)

+Need Tex.
+It is best to not use ubuntu for that.
+Install it [here](http://tug.org/texlive/acquire-netinstall.html) You should setup folders like [this](https://askubuntu.com/questions/657535/facing-a-problem-while-installing-latex-from-terminal) to work with it

 ## What terminal emulator should I use?
 - Ubuntu Terminal : OK
 - Terminator : BAD